THE SUNVISTA SYSTEM IS VIRTUALLY SELF CLEANING.

 What are the largest panel sizes available?

-The normal maximum individual sliding panel size is 3500 x 3000mm, however, this can be exceeded.
+The normal maximum individual sliding panel size is 3500 x 3000mm, however, this can be exceeded, if required.
 Fixed panels including frameless glass corners are available up to a width of 6000mm.

 What warranty is offered?